nbooster/certus-pdf/README.txt

 "R, 5, 790, 215, 20, FF0000, 1, N"
 "C, 100, 100.5, 50.5, FF0000, 0.5, Y"
 "P, 00FF00, 1, N, 1, 1, 2, 2, 3, 3"

+The more complex the command the more time it takes (WUS takes the longest...)